MarSH-Up/2021_BilinearModel_fNIRS/README.md

 # Bilinear Neurovascular Model

-This repository implements the forward model proposed for STak in 2015 in the paper Dynamic Causal Modelling for FNIRS.
+This repository implements the forward model proposed for S.Tak in 2015 in the paper Dynamic Causal Modelling for FNIRS.
 The bilinear model presents a generative model of how interactions among hidden neuronal states cause observed fNIRS data.
 The exchange of the Ordinary Differential Equations are solved right now using the Euler Method: Zn+1 = Zn + h * f(Xn, Zn)

 ## Little background: